dbt-labs/docs.getdbt.com/website/docs/faqs/Troubleshooting/access_token_error.md

 To resolve the issue, complete the following steps:

-1. Go to your Profile settings page (accessible from the gear icon at the upper right corner of dbt Cloud)
+1. Go to your **Profile settings** page (accessible from the gear icon at the upper right corner of dbt Cloud).
-2. Click on the correct warehouse connection under "Credentials"
+2. Click on the correct warehouse connection under **Credentials**.
-3. Click the green "Reconnect Snowflake Account" button in the "Development Credentials" section.
+3. Click the green **Reconnect Snowflake Account** button in the **Development Credentials** section.
 This drives you through reauthentication through the SSO flow.

 If you've tried the step above and are still experiencing this behavior, reach out to the Support team at support@getdbt.com for further assistance.